Fox's sports channel to reach 90 million homes on Saturday

-Fox Sports 1, 21st Century Fox Inc's (FOXA.O) new sports cable channel that goes live on Saturday, will reach 90 million homes and be carried by all major TV operators, the media company said.
+Aug 15 Fox Sports 1, 21st Century Fox Inc's new sports cable channel that goes live on Saturday, will reach 90 million homes and be carried by all major TV operators, the media company said.

-Former holdouts DirecTV DTV.O, Dish Network Corp (DISH.O) and Time Warner Cable Inc TWC.N will carry the new network, a Fox spokesman said in a statement on Thursday.
+Former holdouts DirecTV, Dish Network Corp and Time Warner Cable Inc will carry the new network, a Fox spokesman said in a statement on Thursday.

 While Time Warner Cable and DirecTV will make the channel available to viewers on Saturday, two sources familiar with the matter said the companies are not paying more for the network and do not have a long-term programming deal with Fox Sports 1.